directus/directus/docs/guides/headless-cms/content-translations.md

 - [Fields parameter](/reference/query#many-to-any-union-types) to select the relational field data.
 - Limit parameter to only return the a single result.
-- Deep paramater to filter the related collection to only show the translations in the current language.
+- Deep parameter to filter the related collection to only show the translations in the current language.

 :::tip